 - Funeral Agent Designation - New Jersey Law permits you to decide who will be your Funeral and Disposition Agent (“Agent”) who you appoint to authorize your funeral arrangements and the final disposition of your remains after your death.
 You can make legally binding decisions about funeral and burial or cremation and have your agent carry them out.

 Nobody enjoys thinking about illness, disability or their mortality, but planning ahead is one of the best gifts you can give your loved ones and yourself.
 You will have peace of mind knowing that your wishes will be followed, and you have significantly lightened the emotional and financial burden for loved ones left behind.

-Call our office today at 908 782 9333 to discuss what options are best for you and your family.
-Your first one-hour consultation is FREE.
+Basic estate planning is not just for the wealthy.
+Contact our office today to discuss what is best for you and your family.